1.1 General Administration

 Applicants who require 3.0 credits or more of additional requirements to enter the master's program must complete a qualifying year.

-Credits taken to fulfill the requirements of the qualifying-year program may not be used for credit for the master's degree.
+Credits taken to fulfil the requirements of the qualifying-year program may not be used for credit for the master's degree.
 Courses taken extra to the program requirements of the qualifying year and which have been successfully completed may be considered for credit towards the master's degree.

 2.4 Master's Program